Anmore South Community Engagement

 • I was advised at last nights technical session that a "task-force" has been developed to discuss roads / transportation.
 This task force currently consists of the land-owner and Port Moody - it was not made clear who from Port Moody.
 Can more information be provided please as to who is on the task force, and at what point will the task force open up to include current residents who will be affected by traffic.

-LisaJ asked 8 days ago
+LisaJ asked 5 months ago

 The task force you are referencing was initiated by icona as part of its OCP Amendment Application, which noted the need for a a more coordinated approach to address transportation concerns as they go beyond Anmore’s borders.
 The task force is being led by a professional transportation expert, Geoff Cross, former VP of Planning for TransLink.
 The task force includes representatives from Icona and Gillic Development (property owners of Anmore South and the IOCO lands in Port Moody), Esso (the property owner of the Imperial Oil industrial lands in Port Moody that border Anmore) and several organizations, including the TriCity Chamber of Commerce, TransLink and the Port of Vancouver.
 Representatives from affected local governments in the area and Metro Vancouver have also participated in some of the meetings.